 Dr. Semchenko has worked in a variety of settings with a diverse client population, including young children, foster/adoptive families, Native Americans, and people with co-occurring mental health and substance use disorders.
 She provides both directive and non-directive play therapy services and utilizes a variety of interventions including Trust Based Relationship Interventions, cognitive behavioral approaches, and EMDR therapy.

-Courtney Schaner is a Licensed Associate Professional Counselor.
-She obtained her master's degree in Clinical Mental Health Counseling at the University of Mary in 2019.
-She primarily works with children, adolescents, young adults, and parents using play therapy, CBT, Trauma-focused CBT, Art therapy, along with other evidence-based interventions.
-She has experience working with a wide variety of challenges in outpatient, home, and school-based settings.
+Donetta Lenoir is a Licensed Associate Professional Counselor.
+She obtained her Master's Degree in Clinical Mental Health Counseling at the University of Mary in 2021.
+Donetta has obtained training in Trauma-Focused Cognitive Behavioral Therapy and Suicide Prevention Therapy.
+She works primarily with children, adolescents, parents, families, and adults.
+Donetta has experience working with multicultural populations, high risk youth and adults, as well as in outpatient and school-based settings.

 Specialties include trauma, anxiety, depression, relationship stress, and identity struggles.

 Chelsie Smith is a Licensed Associate Professional Counselor who obtained a Master of Arts in Counseling from the University of North Dakota.
 For the past three years, she has worked primarily with adolescent populations within a school setting as a licensed school counselor, focusing on suicide prevention, drug and alcohol prevention, sustained sobriety, reacclimating to society after incarceration, mindfulness, peer-mentoring, and self-esteem.